 Initially, it was anticipated that Step Forward would wind down operations and be out of funds by the end of 2017.
-However, as of October 2018, the program still had $19 million dollars left to disburse ( https://www.canr.msu.edu/news/how-to-apply-for-step-forward-michigan, October 12, 2018).
-As of the writing of this article, the program continues to operate and accept applications, even with their staff working remotely due to the COVID-19 crisis.
+However, as of October, 2018, the program still had $19 million dollars left to disburse ( https://www.canr.msu.edu/news/how-to-apply-for-step-forward-michigan, October 12, 2018).
+On June 8, 2020, it was announced that the Step Forward Michigan Program is being extended through June 30, 2021.

 In order to receive funds on accounts for homeowners that qualify to receive assistance from Step Forward Michigan, homeowners’/condominium associations must complete and submit an application with supporting documentation to Step Forward Michigan.
 Once this documentation is reviewed and approved by Step Forward, the Association will be listed as a Participating Partner with the program.
 Participating Partners are listed on the Step Forward Michigan website.
 Currently, there are approximately 86 homeowners’/condominium associations which are participating in the program.
 In submitting the application, the association must agree, among other things, to communicate with MSHDA or the homeowner/co-owner regarding the outstanding balance on the account and accept payment from Step Forward via direct deposit from the State of Michigan.